autoplot/documentation/javadoc/org/autoplot/html/AsciiTableStreamer.md

+# org.autoplot.html.AsciiTableStreamer

-# org.autoplot.html.AsciiTableStreamerGeneric class for converting a table of ASCII strings to QDataSet stream.
+Generic class for converting a table of ASCII strings to QDataSet stream.
  This supports streaming sources by reporting QDataSet records as they arrive.

-AsciiTableStreamer( )
+# AsciiTableStreamer( )

 ***